A tourist's guide to regularity structures and singular stochastic PDEs: Regularity structures built from integration operators

-Recall assumption \textbf{\textsf{(A)}} essentially says that we consider regularity structures containing the canonical polynomial structure and models that behave naturally on the latter.
-The regularity structures that are used for the study of singular stochastic PDEs have a special structure that is described in details in Section \ref{SectionBuildingRS}.
-Presently, we only need to know that they satisfy in addition to assumption \textbf{\textsf{(A)}} the following set of assumptions.
+to define ${\sf g}_{yx}(F_n)$ as a remainder term of the Taylor expansion of $\partial^nf$.
+For this reason, it would be natural to consider the regularity structure that satisfy in addition to Assumption {\REFA} the following set of assumptions.
 Recall we denote by $\{e_0,e_1,\dots,e_d\}$ the canonical basis of $\bbN\times\bbN^d$.

 \begin{assumB} \begin{enumerate} \item The basis $\mcB^+$ of $T^+$ is a commutative monoid with unit ${\bf 1}_+$, freely generated by the symbols

 Each element has homogeneity

 The operators $\Delta$ and $\Delta^+$ are related by the \emph{intertwining relations}